haftoe/haftoe/README.md

 I’m using GitHub as a way to collect tools and resources for offensive security — take a look at my ⭐ for some inspiration

-About Me 🧰:
+About Me:

-- Self-proclaimed: Eternal script kiddie — curious, hands-on, and always learning.
+- Self-proclaimed: Eternal script kiddie.
+Curious, hands-on, and always learning.
+Still no guru rank on Hack The Box
-- Current state: Working in cyber security as a security engineer
+- Current state: Working in cyber security as a security engineer (InfoSec, OffSec, Security and Risk Management)

 Certifications 🎓